ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 To run the Resilient Exchange Online integration, you must first register the application on Microsoft Azure portal.
 The tenant ID, client ID and the client secret that are defined in the fn_exchange_online section of the app.config are assigned by Azure when the application is registered.

 ### App Registration
-To register the Resilient integration application click "App registrations" in Manage section of your Azure Active Directory domain account.
+To register the Resilient integration, click "App registrations" in Manage section of your Azure Active Directory domain account.
 Then click the "New Registration" button as depicted in the image below.

 ![screenshot: custom_layouts](./doc/screenshots/MS-Azure-Register-New-App.png)